Furniture designer

 Work experience

-It's also important to produce your own experimental work and enter competitions and shows to get your work noticed.
-On rare occasions, a graduate may be offered work as a result of their furniture degree show.
+It's important to produce your own experimental work and enter competitions and shows to get your work noticed.
+On rare occasions, a graduate may be offered work because of their furniture degree show.

 Connect with contacts you have made and apply speculatively to any companies or individuals that match your design style.
 You can use this approach for finding work experience opportunities and job openings.